xct/xct.github.io/_posts/2022-06-12-bypassing-dep-with-writeprocessmemory.md

 0170f298  41 41 41 41 41 41 41 41-41 41 41 41 41 41 41 41  AAAAAAAAAAAAAAAA
 ```

-We find the start of our As is 3 times in memory.
+We find the start of our As multiple times in memory.
 The last one looks like the most promising one because it’s somewhat close to our stack pointer:

 ```
 0:001> ?
 0170f298 - 0170eab0